 The truth is that you reap close to double the rewards by sending it immediately!

 9) Cart abandonment emails are the best promotional emails

 An average cart abandonment email has a 54% open rate and 19% click through rate.

 If these facts aren’t shocking for you, here’s the bigger deal:

-Every cart abandonment email generates an average $6 in revenue.
+Every cart abandonment email generates an average of $6 in revenue.

 You work hard to acquire your customers.

 So please don’t be in the 86% that doesn’t address cart abandonment.

 Don’t make that hard work count for anything, and miss out on the chance to take your business to the next level.

 Cart abandonment is frightening and it costs you a ton of money.
 And it will be costing you more and more over time if you sit there and do nothing.